alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 ---

-# 8. Conclusion: Seismic Waves as power Fields and Isolation Displacement as Interface Manifestation
+# 8. Conclusion: Seismic Waves as Power Fields and Isolation Displacement as Interface Manifestation

 This article uses real experimental data from a spherical sliding isolation system to conduct the first empirical validation of Quantum Structural Mechanics.
 This work follows the most important finding of the original study: acceleration alone, or average spectral acceleration alone, cannot sufficiently explain isolation displacement.
 This article moves forward from that empirical result and attempts to explain how seismic waves pass through velocity, power flow, interface work, and Frequency Groups before manifesting as isolation displacement.